eitanste/Hierarchical-Virtual-Memory-Implementation/README.md

 To use the virtual memory system, follow these steps:

 1. Include the VirtualMemory.h header file in your project.
-2. Implement the required map and reduce functions in your code, as they will be used for page eviction strategies.
-3. Initialize the virtual memory system by calling `VMinitialize()`.
+2. Initialize the virtual memory system by calling `VMinitialize()`.

 ### Reading from Virtual Memory
 To read a value from the virtual memory, use the `VMread(virtualAddress, value)` function.
 Provide the virtual address you want to read from and a reference to store the retrieved value.
 The function returns 1 on success and 0 if the virtual address is out of bounds.